SamChevalier/samchevalier.github.io/index.md

 layout: default
 ---

-Iiiiiiiiittti recently joined Amazon Robotics as an Applied Scientist.
+Iiiiiiiiitttihh recently joined Amazon Robotics as an Applied Scientist.
 I finished my Ph.D. in Mechanical Engineering from the Massachusetts Institute of Technology.
 I received my M.A.Sc in Electrical Engineering and B.A.Sc in Engineering Science at the University of Toronto.

 Contact: dclee131 at gmail.com<br/>
 [Google scholar](https://scholar.google.com/citations?user=y7OSBigAAAAJ&hl=en)<br/>